0xcert/framework/docs/api/core.md

 **Schema ID:**

-The schema ID is a hash which uniquelly represents the data structure.
+The schema ID is a hash which uniquely represents the data structure.

 ```ts
 import { sha } from '@0xcert/utils';